mmoamenn/LuckyWheel_Android/README.md

 # LuckyWheel Android

-Android custom component that displays a lucky wheel. it features easy customize of colors , text , addition of items and it's very trivial to integrate in your application.
+Android custom component that displays a lucky wheel. it features easy customize of colors , text and addition of items and it's very trivial to integrate in your application.

  **Sample**